qis/horus/readme.md

 * Train a neural network to categorize the targets.
 * Calculate distance based on target category and polygon size.

+## Legal
+This software is fully compliant with German law.

+No reverse enginering, inspection or modification of commercial software was performed during the development and operation of the software.

+The published code only demonstrates methods and possibilities of high performance, low latency image recognition.
+The mouse input injection code is private and won't be released.

+This software cannot be used to gain an unfair advantage in a competitive game.
+You can't use it to cheat.

+This project will be deleted if I move to a different jurisdiction.

 ## Build
 This repository exists for demonstration purposes only.
 Build instructions are for the author's convenience.